 Foreign Language Substitution

 Some students who have a language-based disability can qualify to substitute two courses to satisfy the foreign language requirement.
-Students who are approved for this accommodation must use the Foreign Language Substitution Approval Form to ensure that the courses taken count toward the requirement.
-The approval form contains a list of substitution courses available to students.
+Students who are approved for this accommodation must use the Foreign Language Substitution Approval Form to ensure that the courses are taken count toward the requirement.
+Here is a list of possible substitution courses - Foreign Language Substitution Courses.